quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 based on received data.
 Tool implementers SHOULD at least add support for showing the contents of these events, if they do not handle them explicitly.

-The "Extra" events are considered mostly useful for low-level debugging of the implementation, rather than the protocol.
+Extra-level events are considered mostly useful for low-level debugging of the implementation, rather than the protocol.
 They allow more fine-grained tracking of internal behavior.
 As such, they MAY be present in qlog files and tool implementers MAY add support for these, but they are not required to.

-Note that in some cases, implementers might not want to log for example data content details in the "Core" events due to performance or privacy considerations.
+Note that in some cases, implementers might not want to log for example data content details in Core-level events due to performance or privacy considerations.
-In this case, they SHOULD use (a subset of) relevant "Base" events instead to ensure usability of the qlog output.
+In this case, they SHOULD use (a subset of) relevant Base-level events instead to ensure usability of the qlog output.
 As an example, implementations that do not log QUIC `packet_received` events and thus also not which (if any) ACK frames the packet contains, SHOULD log `packets_acked` events instead.